emberjs/rfcs/text/0000-glimmer-components.md

 Class fields are assigned _after_ the call to `super` in the constructor, but _before_ any of the user's code runs, allowing their values to be accessed by users as well.

-#### `didUpdateArgs`

-This hook runs after the component's `args` have been updated, allowing users to run any code they need in order to react to changes external to the component.
-This is particularly useful for running asynchronous code based on the value of an argument, such as `fetch` requests or ember-concurrency style tasks.
-It has the following timing semantics:

-* **Always**
-  * called when `args` has changed
-  * called _before_ any child component `didUpdateArgs` hooks
-  * called _before_ any `{{did-render}}` modifiers in the component's template
-* **May or May Not**
-  * be called if `args` contents are stable, i.e. the `args` object itself has changed, but all the values on `args` are the same.
-  * be called in a stable order relative to sibling component `didUpdateArgs` hooks

 #### `willDestroy`